ibm-cloud-docs/codeengine/deploy-job.md

 ## Create a job configuration
 {: #create-job}

-When you create a job, you can specify workload configuration information that is used each time the job is run.
+When you create a job, you can specify workload configuration information that is used each time that the job is run.
 You can create a job from the console or with the CLI.
 {: shortdesc}

 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.